potif/yakbot/README.md

 This POTIF's version of GitHub's Campfire bot, hubot.
 Yakbot hangs out on HipChat and does some useful and many not-extremely useful things.

 Yakbot deploys to Heroku.
-Right now slloyd is the only one who can do that.
-If you make Yakbot commits, ask slloyd to deploy them for you.
-Once this happens one or two times, slloyd will get annoyed and set up a CI server to do it automagically when you commit to GitHub.
+A magic CI server in the sky detects new commits on the master branch and sends them over to Heroku.
+You make changes, they go out, so they better be worky!

 ## Playing with Hubot